Estimate Time5 min

 Studies have found that if you ask some people if they would like $100 today or $125 in one year, many people will take $100 today instead of more money later.
 A bird in the hand is worth 2 in the bush, as the old saying goes.

 Then there's the question of timing.
 Investors often delay getting into the market on the hope that there will be a better time to invest.
-But research has found that as soon as possible is generally the best time because attempts to time the market tend to reduce long-term returns.
-Remember the old saying, "it's about time in the markets, not timing the markets."
+But research has shown that missing the best days in the market could reduce long-term returns.
+Remember another old saying, "It's about time in the markets, not timing the markets."

-Read Viewpoints on Fidelity.com: 7 investing myths and realities
+Read Fidelity Viewpoints: 7 investing myths and realities

 "From a psychological standpoint, automation is a way to combat the human biases that may hamper your ability to decide whether to invest, how much to invest, how often to invest, and so forth.
 That said, the downside of inertia here is that some people make the choices once and never update.
 Pair automation with a reminder to check in on your savings goals later, and avoid another human tendency, forgetfulness," says Middlewood.